skyflowapi/aws-analytics-demo/README.md

 ## Create a Skyflow Data Privacy Vault

-Create a Skyflow vault with the following table name and schema so you can run this demo code.
-If you need a different structure, adjust the demo code accordingly.
+Create a Skyflow vault with the following table name and schema so you can run this sample code.
+If you need a different structure, adjust the sample code accordingly.

 ![Vault schema](docs/img/vaultstructure.png)